idf_component.yml

 , nor git

-attributes are specified, the component manager will try to resolve the dependency from the ESP Component Registry.
-Components in the ESP Component Registry are specified by their name in the namespace/component_name
+attributes are specified, the Component Manager will attempt to resolve the dependency from the ESP Component Registry.
+Components in the registry are specified using the namespace/component_name

 format.